 To disable security key detection, use the following

 To override the security key detection feature, use the following

 git push -o nokeycheck

-After you have set up a GCP repository, you might find the following topics helpful:
+After you set up a Google Cloud repository, you might find the following topics helpful: